landlab/landlab/docs/source/user_guide/grid.rst

 ``HexModelGrid``          ``VoronoiDelaunayGrid``   triagonal            hexagons ``RadialModelGrid``       ``VoronoiDelaunayGrid``   concentric           Voronoi polygons

-:ref:`landlab.grid.raster.RasterModelGrid <landlab.grid.raster.RasterModelGrid>`
+:py:class:`landlab.grid.raster.RasterModelGrid <landlab.grid.raster.RasterModelGrid>`
 gives a regular (square) grid, initialized with *number_of_node_rows*, *number_of_node_columns*, and a *spacing*.
-In a :ref:`landlab.grid.voronoi.VoronoiDelaunayGrid <landlab.grid.voronoi.VoronoiDelaunayGrid>`,
+In a :py:class:`landlab.grid.voronoi.VoronoiDelaunayGrid <landlab.grid.voronoi.VoronoiDelaunayGrid>`,
 a set of node coordinates
 is given as an initial condition.
 Landlab then forms a Delaunay triangulation, so that the links between nodes are the edges of the triangles, and the cells are Voronoi polygons.
-A :ref:`landlab.grid.hex.HexModelGrid <landlab.grid.hex.HexModelGrid>` is a
+A :py:class:`landlab.grid.hex.HexModelGrid <landlab.grid.hex.HexModelGrid>` is a
 special type of VoronoiDelaunayGrid in which the Voronoi cells happen to be regular hexagons.
-In a :ref:`landlab.grid.radial.RadialModelGrid <landlab.grid.radial.RadialModelGrid>`, nodes are created in concentric circles and then connected to form a Delaunay triangulation (again with Voronoi polygons as cells).
+In a :py:class:`landlab.grid.radial.RadialModelGrid <landlab.grid.radial.RadialModelGrid>`, nodes are created in concentric circles and then connected to form a Delaunay triangulation (again with Voronoi polygons as cells).